 Natural Motion Range

-Finally, we'll look at the motion ranges that both exercises present.
-The dumbbell's is clearly a much more natural movement.
-You aren't stuck on a fixed track like you are with a barbell, and you can bring your hands and the weights as together or apart as you need to, to train in the way that you want.
+Finally, we’ll look at the motion ranges that both exercises present.
+The dumbbells are clearly a much more natural movement.
+You aren’t stuck on a fixed track like you are with a barbell, and you can bring your hands and the weights together or apart as you need to train in the way that you want.
 Barbells just can’t offer you that.
-On top of that, you can change depth and angle in the same exercise without any extra set up, which is essential in a full workout too.
+On top of that, you can change depth and angle in the same exercise without any extra set-up, which is essential in a full workout too.
 (Just make sure you don’t go too deep.
-Dumbbells don’t have to stop at your chest where they are supposed to like a barbell does).
+Dumbbells don’t have to stop at your chest where they are supposed to, like a barbell does).

 Overall, the dumbbells are better as an overall exercise and develop functional strength a lot more in a safe and natural way.
-Because of this though, they're harder to use, and you may not see as good of a pec workout than you would with barbells since barbells make it so much easier to overload your chest.
+Because of this, though, they’re harder to use, and you may not see as good pec development as you would with a barbell since barbells make it much easier to overload your chest.
 Choose wisely, and to improve your chest workout further still, take a look at our article on increasing your bench press here, too!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.